 The pygmy tarsier is nocturnal or crepuscular and is mainly arboreal.
 It spends most of the daylight hours sleeping on the vertical branches of the sham.
 T Pumilas is not a home builder.

-Unlike other small species, The pygmy tarsier does not use the aromatic gland to identify regional borders, so the contact and interaction with the tarsier are important, as are many other species of animals.
+Unlike other small species, The pygmy tarsier does not use the aromatic gland to identify regional borders, so contact and interaction with the tarsier are important, as are many other species of animals.

+Some species of tarsiers have recently been shown to interact with the ultrasonic frequencies per kilowatt-hour at Bohl and Leyte Island.
 The ultrasonic range of their ear contact is better than can be detected by human ears and has the distinct advantage of specifying their contact species.

-Diet
+Pygmy Tarsier Diet

+They have been observed making 1.5m-high, 2m-distance leaps.
+In addition, tarsiers are known to consume practically the whole catch, including the bones and feet.
 Like insects, they play an integral role in the structure of insect communities and in local food jobs.

 Other Recommended Reading